 Every student group is slightly different, so there's no such thing as a generic constitution to govern them all.
 However, there are a lot of similarities.
-There are also a lot of ideas that have been tried and found to either tend to help or to hurt.
-The following sample constitution is a combination of ideas from the constitutions of many different SSA affiliates and other organizations.
+Some ideas help, while others tend to hurt.
+The following sample constitution is a combination of ideas from the constitutions of many different SSA affiliates and other organizations, and includes some of the best suggestions.
 Please feel free to use it for your SSA affiliate group and to modify it as suits your needs.

 If you do find our sample constitution helpful, please let us know.
 Please also let us know what you decided to change.
 Thanks!